dejikadri/interview-calender/README.md

 Make sure you have `docker` and `docker compose`  installed.

-Navigate to the repo directory and issue the command `docker-compose up` A series of messages will scroll up on the screen and after you should see the following output on your screen
+Navigate to the repo directory and issue the command `docker-compose build` A series of messages will scroll up on the screen and after thst issue the command `docker-compose up` you should see the following output on your screen
 ```
 System check identified no issues (0 silenced).
 May 28, 2019 - 16:32:10